openzipkin/brave/brave-impl/README.md

 (client send) and cr (client received) annotations.
 When the cr annotation is set the span will be submitted to SpanCollector if not filtered by one of the TraceFilters.

-For mor information on TraceFilters, see section below: FixedSampleRateTraceFilter.
+For mor information on TraceFilters, see section below 'about trace filters'

 ### Brave.getServerTracer ###

-> public static ServerTracer getServerTracer(final SpanCollector collector)
+> public static ServerTracer getServerTracer(final SpanCollector collector, final List<TraceFilter> traceFilter)

-Get a ServerTracer that will be initialized with a specific SpanCollector.
+Get a ServerTracer that will be initialized with a specific SpanCollector and a List of custom TraceFilters.
-The ServerTracer and ClientTracer should share the same SpanCollector.
+The ServerTracer and ClientTracer should share the same SpanCollector and the same TraceFilters!

 The ServerTracer will generate sr (server received) and ss (server send) annotations.
 When ss annotation is set the span will be submitted to SpanCollector if our span needs to get traced (as decided by ClientTracer).